monfardineL/kirby-typescript/README.md

 Then head to your browser and open `localhost:8080`.

 Use `left` and `right` arrows to move, `z` to inhale and `x` to jump.

-## To-do

-Backlog of improvements:

-- Switch from Kaboom to Kaplay
-- Create game state
-- Develop level 2 and maybe 3
-- Create logic for enemy guy to jump